ethan-cheong/ethan-cheong.github.io/pages/about.markdown

 ---
 layout: page
-title: About Me
+title: About
 permalink: /about
 ---

-I'm a 1st year undergraduate student at the London School of Economics, studying Economics.
-I'm interested in machine / statistical learning (particularly computer vision and natural language processing), and am exploring how they may be applied to economic research.\
+I'm a first-year BSc Economics student at the London School of Economics, interested in:
-\
+* Machine Learning (Particularly NLP and Computer Vision, and applying them to Economics Research)
+* Math problems - recently interested in Algorithms and Discrete Math
+* Language Acquisition
+* Constant Learning!

+Looking for opportunities to improve my writing skills.

 You can find my CV [here](/assets/Ethan's CV.pdf)